 Bradenton: The South Florida Museum

 There are many places to see manatees in Florida—SeaWorld Orlando and Crystal River are just two—but if you want to see the oldest manatee in captivity, you need to visit Bradenton.
 Snooty is the beloved resident of the South Florida Museum and is celebrating his 66th birthday this year.
-At 1,100 pounds, this 9-foot 8-inch long manatee has greeted in his lifetime.On top of Snooty, the South Florida Museum has a planetarium, fossil collection, and a wealth of history about Native American tribes in the area.
+At 1,100 pounds, this 9-foot 8-inch long manatee has greeted more than a million visitors in his lifetime.On top of Snooty, the South Florida Museum has a planetarium, fossil collection, and a wealth of history about Native American tribes in the area.
 Whether you're a history buff, animal lover, or future astronaut, you'll enjoy the museum and city of Bradenton.

 Miami: Gator Park

 If you're staying in the Miami area, it's worth leaving the beach to explore the Everglades.
 One of the best ways to do that is by airboat.
 Gator Park Airboat Tours show visitors more than their namesake reptile; they also spot soft-shelled turtles and several species of birds only found in Florida.
 Plus, the experience of high-tailing it across the Everglades on an airboat is something your family won't forget.
 When you get back to dry land, check out some of the shows at Gator Park to learn about endangered Florida wildlife and meet some of their resident peacocks, snakes, and macaws.